 In short, the need for human resources isn’t just dependent on a company’s size.
 The industry in question, as well as the company culture, goals, and even current challenges like training, recruitment, or retention, may mean HR services for a small business are a necessity.

-Why do small businesses need HR?
-So they can survive long-term, outpace the competition, and attract and retain the best possible talent.
+Is HR needed in small businesses?
+Absolutely yes.
+Small businesses need HR so they can survive long-term, outpace the competition, and attract and retain the best possible talent.

 What are the Important HR Requirements for Small Business?

 The basic HR requirements that are important to a small business’ day-to-day operations include employee documentation, regulatory compliance, and payroll administration.
 But talent acquisition, onboarding, and performance management are other human resources functions that, when handled by an expert, can help a business grow exponentially in the direction of its goals.

 List of HR Consulting Services for Small Business

 These six categories will answer the question, “What does HR do in a small business?”